PJ-Oscheh/DefaultApps/notes.md

 # Setting transience:
 1. Call `<class>.set_transience_for` to set the transience
 2. Set property `modal` to true in the child window

+# Vala Stuff:
+1. Remember, Vala's your friend!
+There's a lot of built-in functions!
+    - For example, `string.indexof()` to find index of substring!